rlancemartin/lex-gpt/README.md

 Store embeddings in Pinecone.

-### Search
+## Search

 Use Langchain VectorDBQAChain to embed the user query and perform similarity search on Pinecone embeddings.

 Synthesize the answer from relevant chunks with ChatGPT.

 The relevant chunks with metadata (links) are displayed as source documents in the UI.

-### UI

-This build on the excellent: https://github.com/mckaywrigley/wait-but-why-gpt
+This builds on the excellent UI from: https://github.com/mckaywrigley/wait-but-why-gpt

+## Deploy

+Deploy to Vercel to test edge function and streaming with Langchain (credit @nfcampos).

 ## Credits

-Thanks to [Mckay Wrigley](https://twitter.com/mckaywrigley) for his work on the UI and app design.
+Thanks to [Mckay Wrigley](https://twitter.com/mckaywrigley) for open-sourcing his UI.

-Of course, thanks for Lex Fridman for the excellent podcast and Karapthy for the Whisper transcriptions.
+Thanks to Lex Fridman for the excellent podcast.

+Thanks to Karapthy for the Whisper transcriptions.

 ## Contact